MINSTERWORTH VILLAGE HALL

 The volunteer researchers have extensively surveyed the remains of gravestones and memorial stones to establish the history of each plot.

-The site, using Fulbrook-Leggatt's zoning system will be re-created in a large format chart, to be displayed in the church, allowing relatives and historians to discover where ancestors and people of note, were laid to rest.
+The site, using Fulbrook-Leggatt's zoning system will be re-created in a large format chart, soon to be displayed in the church, allowing relatives and historians to discover where ancestors and people of note, were laid to rest.

-File Size: 131 kb
+File Size: 5748 kb

 File Type: xlsx